 In the late 19th century, Ernst Forstemann worked out how the Maya marked time.
 The Maya used what is now known as the calendar round which is made up of 3 interlocking cycles.
 A cycle of 20 names, a cycle of 13 numbers (which forms the 260-day sacred calendar) and a 365 days solar year.
 52 years will pass until the three cycles line up again.

-The following video -taken from the acclaimed documentary Breaking the Maya Code– gives a great overview:
+The following video -taken from the acclaimed documentary Cracking the Maya Code– gives a great overview:

 The Sacred Calendar (Tzolk’in) 260 days